zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 ### Using the Pre-Built Docker Image

-**TODO**
+You may fetch the pre-built Docker image from Docker Hub:

+    # docker pull rcdickerson/elrond:2021-oopsla

 ### Building the Docker Image

-To build the Docker image yourself, navigate to the directory containing the Dockerfile and tell Docker to build:
+Alternately, to build the Docker image yourself, navigate to the directory containing the Dockerfile and tell Docker to build:

-    # docker build . --tag elrond
+    # docker build . --tag rcdickerson/elrond:2021-oopsla

 ### Running the Docker Image

 To launch a shell in the Elrond Docker image, say:

-    # docker run -it elrond
+    # docker run -it rcdickerson/elrond:2021-oopsla

 You can print Elrond's help message to verify the tool is operating
 successfully: